-Prerequisite: Teacher Recommendation or Department Coordinator-approved override
+Prerequisite: Teacher Recommendation or Department Coordinator-approved override.
+Please see website for course placement details.

 The Seminar Approach

 Students act as daily discussion leaders for assigned readings, first in small teams and later individually, and the instructor acts as facilitator.
 Students receive evaluations based on both their seminar presentations and interactions with other student presenters.